HyVar/gentoo_to_mspl/README.md

 Assumptions
 ----------------------
-Packages installed that are not in the portage tree are not considered (working in progress).
+Packages installed that are not in the portage tree are not considered (working in progress to overcome this limitation).

+fm, runtime, and local dependencies are all considered

-User can impose either constraint on slot + subslot or package versions when requiring packages.
+User can impose either constraint on slot + subslot or package versions when requiring packages (work in progress by using the dependecies systax to ask for desiderata)

 We work on testing mode of portage (e.g., we treat ~amd64 as amd64)

 Package that are always visible (**) are treated as packages visible if they are stable on any architecture (*)

-When the keyword is not specified for a package we do not install it
+When the keyword is not specified for a package we do not consider its installation

+Slot Operators
+ - := is treated as :*
+ - :SLOT= is treated as :SLOT

 TODO:
 ------------------------